rafael-tonello/DynamicVar/README.md

 void setCStr(char* s);
 void setBool(bool value);
 ```

-If you don't want to use the 'JsonMaker::JSON' type, currently you must remove the #include<JSON.h> from the DynamicVar.h header.

-# Output types

 You can get the value by a simple assignment operation ('=') or by the 'get*' methods.